-Join us for the our 3rd fundraising bike ride through Nicaragua on less traveled back roads and trails!
-You will have the opportunity to see parts of this amazing country that most tourists never get to see while guided by locals excited to share their beautiful country, while earning funds for their community to have a better education.
-The ride was founded by Empowerment International (EI), a non-profit organization devoted to the education of impoverished children in Nicaragua.
+Join us for the our fourth annual bike ride through Nicaragua on less traveled back roads and trails!
+You have the opportunity to see parts of this amazing country that most tourists never get to see while guided by locals excited to share they beautiful country while earning funds for their community to have a better education.
+The ride was founded by Empowerment International (EI) , a non-profit organization devoted to the education of impoverished children in Nicaragua.

 Your trip will be fully supported by the EI team and led by the EI Bike club.

-The Ride: Each rider will take a tour of the two communities EI serves and will meet the program participants before being led by the EI Bike Club out of Granada, Nicaragua, the oldest colonial city in the America’s (1524) on dirt roads, paths and fields.
+The Ride: Each rider will take a tour of the two EI communities and meet the program participants before being led by the EI Bike Club out of Granada, Nicaragua, the oldest colonial city in the America’s (1524) on dirt roads, paths and fields.

 A few of the attractions and features that will be visited:

 - the isletas of lake Nicaragua (the 10th largest lake in the western hemisphere)